michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 EXECUTE FUNCTION ltss_energy_ote.tr_ltss_oteprices();
 ```

-Note the error handling: by default, any error rolls back the transaction.
-Here, we prioritize having complete data in the `ltss` table.
-Any error thrown by the trigger function will be suppressed and logged as warning.
+Note the error handling: by default, any error causes the transaction to roll back.
+However, since it is critical not to lose any data from the `ltss` table, the trigger function suppresses errors.
+Instead, any error encountered is logged as a warning, ensuring that data ingestion continues uninterrupted.

 <details>
 <summary>For users of the Czech Energy Spot Prices custom integration</summary>